TimothyBanks/cpplinq/README.md

 // 1.
 It is a singleton and exposes a static method called instance.
 // 2.
 It has an instance method, called primary_index, to retrieve the primary index to iterate on.
 // 3.
-The "index" type returned must conform to the range concept. struct foo_table {
+The "index" type returned must conform to the range concept.
+// 4.
+As the development of this library progresses, there may be additional concepts centered around secondary indices. struct foo_table {
     friend class table_index<foo_table, uint64_t>;